jasonrberney/react-mapbox/README.md

 Repository contains a React application featuring the Mapbox mapping platform.
 The application features react-router and redux.
 The prupose of the application is to create an interactive journal to map and save locations where you have traveled.

-I've always wanted a map hanging on my wall with a pins stuck in it that represent places I've been.
+I've always wanted a mechanism for representing places I've been.
 Then I thought, why not just make an app for that?
 Please feel free to contribute.

+A live version of the application can be viewed here: https://travelyoung-c743b.firebaseapp.com/

 ## Getting Started